 LendingClub is the largest online p2p lending marketplace in the US.
 They are transforming the banking system by connecting investors with borrowers looking for personal, business, education, and elective medical procedure loans.
 They have helped over 2.5 million people improve their financial health with their low rates on loans and attractive investment returns.

 They use Impact Radius to run their affiliate program.
-LendingClub supplies their affiliates with a great selection of creatives and state of the art tracking tools.
+LendingClub supplies its affiliates with a great selection of creatives and state-of-the-art tracking tools.
 Affiliates can also check out their free tutorials and tips on how to make the most out of their program.

-PeerStreet is a p2p lending marketplace for borrowers wanting to find short term real estate loans.
+PeerStreet is a p2p lending marketplace for borrowers wanting to find short-term real estate loans.
 Their borrowers are real estate investors looking for capital to purchase and flip properties.
-They want to give their investors the opportunity to invest in real estate loans like the pros with attractive returns of 6-12% yield.
+They want to allow their investors to invest in real estate loans like the pros with attractive returns of 6-12% yield.

 Affiliates can also promote their numerous awards and positive media reviews.

 Their affiliate program is managed on their website.
-LendaBit.com provides their affiliates with unique referral links and easy to use HTML banner ads.
+LendaBit.com provides its affiliates with unique referral links and easy-to-use HTML banner ads.
 Affiliates can track their clicks, registrations, conversion rates, and commissions on their affiliate dashboard.

 Interested in Bitcoin and crypto?
 Other affiliate programs pay in Bitcoin, and you can also promote cryptocurrency affiliate programs.

-LoanBack helps you setup and manage personal loans for friends and family.
-Their LoanBuilder creates custom loans agreements.
+LoanBack helps you set up and manage personal loans for friends and family.
+Their LoanBuilder creates custom loan agreements.
 Their Loan Forms are downloadable blank promissory note forms.
 They have helped tens of thousands of people create $1.3 million of loans so their friends and family don’t have to rely on banks for loans.

 Their affiliate program is managed in-house.
-LoanBack supplies their affiliates a wide variety of logos, text links, banners, and promotional content.
-Affiliate can share their links on their website, blog, newsletters, and emails.
+LoanBack supplies its affiliates a wide variety of logos, text links, banners, and promotional content.
+Affiliates can share their links on their website, blog, newsletters, and emails.